reuters-graphics/docs_graphics-kit/pages/for_developers/sample-project.md

 And.. that's it!

-We've successfully migrated an old project to the new rig, without too much of a hassle.
-To sum up, here's the key things to keep in mind when creating a project in the new rig as a newbie:
+We've successfully migrated an old project to the new kit, without too much of a hassle.
+To sum up, here's the key things to keep in mind when creating a project in the new kit as a newbie:

 1. For your first few projects, try to draw boxes around what you think the "components" of the page are.
 Once you get clarity on that, writing code will be easier.
 Remember: syntax is useless jargon, hence unimportant.
 What's important is that you can "think in components".